7thLucas/full-app-6a3de-4cde0-4825/_doc/product-overview.md

 ## Open / to confirm

-- Final product name and branding.
+- Logo / full visual identity (name and teal+indigo direction now set).
 - Supported model file formats and any size/complexity limits.
 - Typical print frequency per maker (used for impact projections — currently an assumption).